 - 3.1.
 Declaration of Election & Opening of Nominations - 3.1.1.
-A notice of intention to hold an election or plebiscite and a call for nominees to open positions (if required) is sent to all members of the party regardless of eligibility. - 3.1.2.
+A notice of intention to hold an election or plebiscite and a call for nominees to open positions (if required) is sent to all members of the party regardless of eligibility.
+All members be notified in writing that elections are being held for casual vacancies in addition to circulation in the party newsletter. - 3.1.2.
 The following information must be included with this notification - 3.1.2.1.
 Contact details for the Returning Officer - 3.1.2.2.
-A link to any nomination forms relevant to the process - 3.1.2.3.
+A link to the relevant nomination form as per the by-laws - 3.1.2.3.
 An election timetable with key dates and events - 3.1.3.
 Held on a date nominated by State Council - 3.1.4.
 If no returning officer has been appointed at this stage, Management Committee will appoint a Returning Officer and delay the schedule by fourteen (14) days.